Counter-Intuitive Sales Tips For Wedding Pros

 If a wedding couple is only interested in price, they wouldn’t be sitting down with you.
 They would have bought online from your lowest-price competitor.
 Or just eloped.

-To discover what is most important to them, your customer needs to feel comfortable that you are listening to them and acknowledging their wedding vision.
-Maybe they want a champagne toast included, a custom music mix, or their engagement photo displayed.
+To discover what is most important, your customer needs to know that you are listening to them and acknowledging their wedding vision.
+Perhaps they want a champagne toast included, a custom music mix, or their engagement photo displayed.
 Include things that don’t cost you much, have a high emotional value for them, and help you close the sale.

 Blame the Mother of the Bride (MOB).
 The engaged couple’s version of Good Cop / Bad Cop is to blame everything on the person not at the appointment.

 The person at the appointment who wants to appear powerless often has the most power.
-They know they have the power, but they don’t want to get cornered.
+They know they have the power, however they don’t want to get cornered.

 The person who avoids using the pronouns “I” or “me” is often the person who has the end decision-making power, but prefers to project their concerns onto another person.
 “My mother-in-law is crazy.
 She won’t like that.”
 Or: “My dad is paying for that; I have to ask him.”
 Why do they do it?
 It buys them time and allows them to avoid a commitment.